Nitric oxide: Detection and assay

 which can be measured with a photodetector.
 The amount of light produced is proportional to the amount of nitric oxide in the sample.

 Other methods of testing include electroanalysis (amperometric approach), where ·NO reacts with an electrode to induce a current or voltage change.
 The detection of NO radicals in biological tissues is particularly difficult due to the short lifetime and concentration of these radicals in tissues.
 One of the few practical methods is spin trapping of nitric oxide with iron-dithiocarbamate complexes and subsequent detection of the mono-nitrosyl-iron complex with electron paramagnetic resonance (EPR).

 A group of fluorescent dye indicators that are also available in acetylated form for intracellular measurements exist.
 The most common compound is 4,5-diaminofluorescein (DAF-2).

 Environmental effects

 Acid rain deposition

-Nitric oxide reacts with the hydroperoxyl radical (HO_{2}•) to form nitrogen dioxide (NO2), which then can react with a hydroxyl radical (•OH) to produce nitric acid (HNO3):
+Nitric oxide reacts with the hydroperoxyl radical (HO_{2}•) to form nitrogen dioxide (NO2), which then can react with a hydroxyl radical (HO•) to produce nitric acid (HNO3):